NeoGeographyToolkit/StereoPipeline/docs/building_asp.rst

 changes, especially those that result in changed behavior or options, and it should be incrementally updated as changes are made during development.

+Update the copyright year in the README.rst file.

 Commit and tag
 ~~~~~~~~~~~~~~